IoT Developer Salary & Rates. How Much Does It Cost to Develop IoT App?

 As a concrete example, take the case of a smart home.
 In such Internet-connected homes, the light switches, various appliances, and the gates are connected to the Internet, and they can be automatically activated using an app on their user’s smartphone.
 Moreover, the app can track its user’s location and automatically open the gates, turn on the lights, and activate the air conditioning unit when its user gets close.
 These devices are part of the Internet of Things, and they interact with each other to work in harmony.

 From just 300,000 devices in 1990, there are now over 23 billion devices connected to the IoT, and this number is projected to just continue its rapid growth.
 In fact, in 2017, worldwide spending on IoT technologies has reached 1.68 trillion USD, up by 22% from 2016.
-Demand for IoT developers has also soared, with over 2,888 companies in North America employing over 342,000 IoT professionals, and over 500,000 IoT developer job positions currently left unfilled.
+Demand for IoT developers has also soared, with over 2,888 companies in North America employing over 342,000 IoT development teams, and over 500,000 IoT developer job positions currently left unfilled.

 IoT Developer Skills